RAHUL-KAD/GoogleFitApp/README.md

     b.
 Mean absolute error = 14.
 70

     c.
-Mean absolute percentage error = 0.79
+Mean absolute percentage error = 0.79%

 **Why did I used regularization?**

-On training dataset I got mean absoulte percenatge erroe as 0.79 but when I evaluted my model on testing dataset I got MAPE as 52.46.
+On training dataset I got mean absoulte percenatge erroe as 0.79% but when I evaluted my model on testing dataset I got MAPE as 52.46%.
 So that means my model was having high variance, to reduce the high variance we can perform following steps:

 1. Add more training datset
 2. Regularization
 3. Drop out
 4. Data Augmentation

+I had limited number of training datset so I coulden't use that.
+I tried Drop out but it wasn't that much effective and data aumentation is possible on image or video dataset so I tried **Regularization** and I got mean absolute percentage error as 50.67%